jtomk0/vault_entity_alias_mount_mapping/README.md

 For each entity, `vault_entity_alias_mount_mapping` outputs the entity ID and name.
 For each alias of that entity, the script outputs the alias name, alias ID and mount path.

-For clusters running Vault 1.11.0, `vault_entity_alias_mount_mapping` also indicates whether the entity has been active in the last year, and also when the entity was first active in that time period.
+For clusters running Vault 1.11.0 or newer, `vault_entity_alias_mount_mapping` also indicates whether the entity has been active in the last year, and also when the entity was first active in that time period.
 Note that this relies on [Activity Export API](https://www.vaultproject.io/api-docs/system/internal-counters#activity-export), which was introduced in Vault 1.11.0 and is presently in Tech Preview.

 ## Use: